 The Texas Commission on Environmental Quality (TCEQ) has notified the Leroy-Tours-Gerald WSC TX1550027 that the drinking water being supplied to customers had exceeded the Maximum Contaminant Level (MCL) for arsenic.
 The U.S. Environmental Protection Agency (U.S. EPA) has established the MCL for arsenic to be 0.010 milligrams per liter (mg/L) based on a running annual average (RAA), and has determined that it is a health concern at levels above the MCL.
-Analysis of drinking water in your community for arsenic indicates a compliance value in quarter two 2017 of 0.011 mg/L for EP003.
+Analysis of drinking water in your community for arsenic indicates a compliance value.